csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * The user stories should be written in Github and each one must have clear acceptance criteria.

 #### 5 user story
-	1. As a 25-year-old patient who has just been found to have cancer, I want to find a mentor in the app, who can guide me to fight the disease more optimistically.
+	1. As a 25-year-old man who has just been found to have cancer, I want to find a mentor in the app, who can guide me to fight the disease more optimistically.

-	2. As a 54-year-old single man with terminal cancer, whose wife has left, I hope to find a lover in the app in order to accompany me for the rest of my life.
+	2. As a 54-year-old single man with terminal cancer, whose wife left one year ago, I hope to find a lover in the app in order to accompany me for the rest of my life.

-	3. As a 32-year-old male cancer patient, who prefer male lover, I hope to meet other men with cancer in the app and fall in love with him, then we fight with cancer togather.
+	3. As a 32-year-old male cancer patient, who prefers male lovers, I hope to meet other male cancer patients in the app and fall in love with him, then we fight with cancer togather.

-	4. As a 58-year-old patient who has been suffering from cancer for 20 years, I hope to find people in need of mentor in the app and share my experience with the disease to them, so that they can be as optimistic and happy as I am.
+	4. As a 58-year-old patient who has been suffering from cancer for 20 years, I hope to find people in need of mentor in the app and share my experience with the disease to them, so that they can be as optimistic and happy as me.

 	5. As a 28-year-old cancer patient who has just come to Canada from the UK, I hope to make some like-minded friends in the app to expand my social circle and quickly integrate into the life around me.

-	6. As a 22-year-old cancer patient, whose boyfriend me because I was found to be suffering from cancer, I hope to find a boyfriend who is also a cancer 	patient, who will understand me better, as well as guiding me on how to face cancer.
+	6. As a 22-year-old cancer patient, whose boyfriend left me because I was found to have cancer, I hope to find a boyfriend who is also a cancer patient, who will understand me better, as well as guide me to face cancer.

 ----